Policy for Behaviour

 We developed our Behaviour Policy using ‘Quality Circle Time’ by Jenny Mosely.
 This is a whole school system designed to help adults and children feel positively about themselves, relate well to other people, behave well, and learn more effectively.

 The whole school has a set of Golden Rules, which are displayed around the school.
-Every class discusses these and makes specific rules for their own room/ class.
-These are based on the Golden Rules, which are:
+They are:

 - Do be gentle; don’t hurt anybody.